blukatdevelopment/UnchainedWorldsOld/keeper_info/settings/crucible/book_of_crucible.md

 #### Coento
 Coent becomes Coento on the first of Coentos, assuming the form of a bulky young man with fiery red hair.
 In progression to the first of Ceontas, his appearance shifts towards white hair, slender figure, and elderly features.
 His younger form encourages dutiful sacrifice, fighting evil law, and fighting individual suffering.
 As he ages, he encourages honorable service, reform of systems, and pursuit to universally end suffering.

+## Undead

+### Titan Kings
+At the end of the Titan age, the kings were imbued with magic technology that was intended to render them immortal.
+It unfortunately worked, but not in the way they thought.
+Separated from their bodies, they sequester themselves away from those that would hunt them, and they bide their time, building cults and occasionally gaining ambition to overtake political regions indirectly.
+- Batchek
+- Tihomir
+- Petrov
+- Balcaen
+- Yavor
+- Toncheh

 ## Abyssal Pantheon

 ### J'ra, unrequainted prince